pip-dev/pip/index.md

   block: two-column-1
   panels: true
   col_1:
-    content: Everything at Pip is based in:<br>A strengths approach, that people have the ability to call on and develop different innate strengths for different situations given the chance.
+    content: Everything at Pip is based in:<br><br>A strengths approach, that people have the ability to call on and develop different innate strengths for different situations given the chance.
 Our training and coaching creates that opportunity.<br><br>We believe that the position of trusted advisor is the one from which most value can be added to business relationships and that trust must be earned by each